 Nearby Esplanade Avenue is Fair Grounds Race Course, third oldest thoroughbred track in the nation where the New Orleans Jazz & Heritage Festival is held every spring.
 Thanks to its multitude of shady oak trees, offering respite from the hot sun, Esplanade is a popular route for several key foot races, including the Crescent City Classic and the Rock 'n' Roll Mardi Gras Marathon.

 Just on the edge of the French Quarter, Esplanade Avenue is within easy walking distance of any spot in the neighborhood.
-From Uptown, you can take the St. Charles streetcar or take the Magazine Street Bus 11 to Canal Street, and then walk a few blocks down to Esplanade.
+From Uptown, you can take the Jackson- Esplanade Bus 91 to get dropped off right on the Avenue.